link1905/system-design-101/content/docs/web-service/communication-protocols/_index.md

 {{< term lpoll >}} is a traditional method for real-time notifications from the server side.
 Since requests originate from the client side, {{< term lpoll >}} is well-suited for:

-- **Decoupling** the sever from the client side and increasing its availability.
+- **Decoupling** the server from the client side and increasing its availability.
-- **Backpressure-aware clients**,
-  allowing them to control their polling behavior autonomously, such as setting delays between polls or specifying the number of messages per poll.
+- **Back pressure-aware clients**, allowing them to control their polling behavior autonomously, such as setting delays between polls or specifying the number of messages per poll.

 {{< term lpoll >}} is best implemented as a **stateless** service.
-Connections are short-lived, clients can conveniently switch to any server to crawl data from a shared store.
+Connections are short-lived; clients can conveniently switch to any server to crawl data from a shared store.
 For example, the instances of a stateless service share and poll the same store.

 ```d2